Sunday 6 Oct 2019, 7pmRoyal Festival Hall, London

 We begin the evening with Schubert’s Unfinished Symphony, conducted by Paavo Järvi, 'one of the most admired conductors of the day' (The Guardian).
 Although unfinished in the usual four-movement structure, this B minor Symphony is a complete, essential and mysterious symphonic experience.

-Our Principal Guest Conductor Santtu-Matias Rouvali brings his ‘imaginative, often spectacular musicality’ (LA Times) to Richard Strauss’ orchestral suite drawn from his glorious opera Der Rosenkavalier.
+Our Principal Conductor Designate Santtu-Matias Rouvali brings his ‘imaginative, often spectacular musicality’ (LA Times) to Richard Strauss’ orchestral suite drawn from his glorious opera Der Rosenkavalier.
 It’s a whirl of orchestral virtuosity and Viennese waltzes bringing together the highlights of a comic love story.

 Recently appointed as Chief Conductor Designate of the Antwerp Symphony Orchestra, Elim Chan conducts Tchaikovsky’s masterpiece Romeo and Juliet, the tone poem which encompasses in one movement the genius and passions of Shakespeare’s incomparable play.